 Botanica’s Gluten-Free Buckwheat Brownies With Tahini Whipped Cream

 Like this recipe?
-Get all our 5 Star Restaurant Secret Recipes – Go Here
+Get our 5 Restaurant Secret Recipes Cookbooks – Here

 Heat the oven to 350 degrees.
 Grease the bottom and sides of an 8-inch square baking pan with butter, line the bottom and two sides with a sheet of parchment paper or foil, then grease the paper too.